odipar/spread/README.md

 Alternatively, full machine states can also be incrementally stored by SPREAD.
 In turn, this allows the pervasive re-use of state that was calculated earlier.

 So SPREAD kinda acts like a spreadsheet.
-Because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.
+That's because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.

 Unlike SPREAD however, spreadsheets are incapable to keep all their versions around.
 And typically, Excel plug-ins completely destroy the (otherwise) purely functional nature of spreadsheets.
 In contrast, SPREAD only permits referentially transparent functions as primitives.